Napa County now home for John Nienstedt, Twin Cities archbishop who resigned under legal cloud

 “I talked to him, he told me,” Vasa said.
 “I talked to Mr. Tim Busch, he told me.
 I talked to (successor) Archbishop (Bernard) Hebda of St. Paul and Minneapolis and he told me.
 So, that’s how I know.”

-Vasa said Nienstedt is living in Napa County and that though he would not simply appear at a parish, there would be nothing to prevent him from presiding over Mass at a church in the diocese were a priest to invite him.
+Vasa said Nienstedt is living in Napa County and that though he would not simply appear at a parish, there would be nothing to prevent him from presiding over a Mass at a church in the diocese were a priest to invite him.

 Vasa said Archbishop Hebda in Minneapolis told him Nienstedt is “a priest in good standing.”

 “I have no concerns about him,” Vasa said.

 In Minnesota last month, Hebda publicly confessed that the archdiocese mishandled allegations of the sexual abuse of three boys.
 With the admission, criminal prosecutors dropped a case that had charged the archdiocese with six counts of child endangerment for turning a blind eye to Curtis Wehmeyer, a former priest now in prison.

 Chris Smith is at 521-5211 and firstname.lastname@example.org.